 This drone being noticeably quieter than every other drone I’ve flown is a massive upgrade.
 My experience is that people have a lot of skepticism and reservations whenever a drone shows up to the party, and with good reason.
 I find myself looking for every way to get my shots and leave people alone – simply out of respect – so now with this at a calm buzz around 20’ away it will just make that privacy even better for others and myself.
 Also, although I didn’t test the Mavic 2 ZOOM, that quieter operation would help with getting some of those really unique shots to get that popular dolly zoom effect from the air.

 Really 2 things to be said here.
 1. Omnidirectional – yes even above, and 2.
 APAS (Advanced Pilot Assistance Systems) which is automatic obstacle avoidance on a flight path.
 I don’t often ‘test’ this feature but if it works as it says it does then it adds to my point before about peace of mind.

 Sure it’s only 31 minutes vs 27 but with the better camera/sensor/sensors and weighing a bit more, the reality that flight time increased is really amazing when I doubt anyone would have complained if it had stayed the same.

-I can’t speak too much about the speed, besides feeling plenty fast for anything I could need it for, but it was crazy responsive.
+I can’t speak too much about the speed, besides feeling plenty fast for anything I could need it for, but the Mavic 2 Pro was crazy responsive.